-The following description of the Dominion Transmission and Hope Gas Union Savings Plan (the Plan) provides only general information.
+The following description of the Dominion Hourly Savings Plan (the Plan) provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan s provisions.

 - a.
-General The Plan is a defined contribution plan covering union-eligible employees of Dominion Transmission, Inc. and Hope Gas, Inc. (the Employer) represented by the United Gas Workers Union, Local 69 Division II, UWUA, AFL-CIO who are 18 years of age or older, regular full-time or part-time employees and are scheduled to work at least 1,000 hours per year.
+General The Plan is a defined contribution plan covering union-eligible employees of the Virginia Electric and Power Company (the Employer) who are 18 years of age or older, regular full-time or part-time employees and are scheduled to work at least 1,000 hours per year.
 Dominion Resources, Inc. (Dominion or the Company) is the designated Plan sponsor.
 The Plan administrator is Dominion Resources Services, Inc., a subsidiary of Dominion.
 The Bank of New York Mellon (BNY Mellon) serves as the trustee of the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA). - b.
 Contributions Participants may contribute not less than 2% and not more than 50% of their eligible earnings, all of which may be on a tax-deferred basis or up to 20% on an after-tax basis.
+Highly compensated employees may contribute not less than 2% and not more than 30% of their eligible earnings, of which up to 10% may be on a tax-deferred basis and up to 20% on an after-tax basis.
 Employee contributions are subject to certain Internal Revenue Code (IRC) limitations.
-The Employer contributes a matching amount equivalent to 50% of each participant s contributions (up to a maximum of 6%), not to exceed 3% of the participant s eligible earnings.
-For participants who have 20 or more years of service with Dominion or its subsidiaries, the Employer s matching contribution is 66.7% of each participant s contributions (up to a maximum of 6%), not to exceed 4% of the participant s eligible earnings. - c.
+The Employer contributes a matching amount equivalent to 50% of each participant s contributions (up to a maximum of 6%), not to exceed 3% of the participant s eligible earnings. - c.
 Participant Accounts Individual accounts are maintained for each Plan participant.
-Each participant s account includes the effect of the participant s contributions and withdrawals, as applicable, and allocations of the Employer's contributions, Plan earnings or losses, and administrative expenses.
+Each participant s account includes the effect of the participant s contributions and withdrawals, as applicable, and allocations of Employer contributions, Plan earnings or losses, and administrative expenses.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the vested portion of the participant s account. - d.
 Participants Each employee is eligible to participate in the Plan on an entirely voluntary basis.
 Participation by an employee becomes effective immediately upon enrollment in the Plan. - e.
 Vesting Participants become vested in their own contributions and the earnings on these amounts immediately.
-Participants generally become vested in the Employer's matching contributions and related earnings after three years of service. - f.
-Forfeited Accounts At December 31, 2008 and 2007, forfeited nonvested accounts totaled \$5,815 and \$2,563, respectively.
+Participants generally become vested in Employer matching contributions and related earnings after three years of service. - f.
+Forfeited Accounts At December 31, 2008 and 2007, forfeited nonvested accounts totaled \$11,007 and \$891, respectively.
 These accounts are used to reduce future Employer contributions.
 During the year ended December 31, 2008, there were no Employer contributions reduced from forfeited nonvested accounts.